-In the opinion of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, (ii) interest on the Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code but is, however, included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax imposed on individuals and corporations under the Code, and (iv) interest on the Subseries C-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the alternative minimum tax imposed on individuals and corporations under the code, and (iv) interest on the Subseries C-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the code, and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
-For more information concerning the tax treatment of the interest on the Offered Bonds, see "Tax Matters" herein.
+In the opinion of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Tax-Exempt Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code except that no opinion is expressed as to the exclusion from gross income of interest on any Offered Tax-Exempt Bond for any period during which the Offered Tax-Exempt Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the Offered Tax-Exempt Bonds or a "related person", and (ii) interest on the Offered Tax-Exempt Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
+For more information concerning the tax treatment of the interest on the Offered Tax-Exempt Bonds, see "Tax Matters" herein.

-Under the Authority's Act, income on the Offered Bonds, including any profit made on the sale thereof, is not included in taxable income for purposes of income taxation by the Commonwealth of Virginia and by the municipalities and all other political subdivisions of the Commonwealth.
+Under the Authority's Act, income on the Offered Bonds, including any profit made on the sale thereof, is not included in taxable income for purposes of income taxation by the Commonwealth and by the municipalities and all other political subdivisions of the Commonwealth.

-\$230,000,000 VIRGINIA HOUSING DEVELOPMENT AUTHORITY Commonwealth Mortgage Bonds
+\$35,105,000 VIRGINIA HOUSING DEVELOPMENT AUTHORITY Rental Housing Bonds